al-caveman/cavemark/README.md

 parser.parse(text_input)
 parser.flush()
 html_output = parser.get_html()

+with open('test.html') as f:
+    f.write(html_output)
 ```

-Which will show something neat:
+If you open `test.html` using your browser, you will see something neat:

 * `[myimage]` automatically expands into _Figure 1_, and is clickable.
 * `myimage` figure will be shown after the paragraph it is cited, alongside